mentalfaculty/LLVS/docs/_posts/2019-09-25-data-driven-swiftui.md

 ## Values All the Way Down

 Of course, one choice need not exclude the other.
 Maybe the best solution is to use value types in both the view _and_ the model.
 It's this option I want to explore here by developing a basic contacts app with SwiftUI.
 But we'll take it a step further, not only using value types, but also adopting immutable data throughout, right down to the on disk storage.

+If you want to try out this app without going to the trouble of building it, you can [add it to Test Flight](https://testflight.apple.com/join/CInn5xrF).

 ![The LoCo App]({{site.baseurl}}/images/data-driven-swiftui/LoCo.png)